 Bree Crowder interned with P.S.
 Literary before becoming an Editorial Literary Assistant.
 She has worked with literary agents, PR representatives, and authors to publish promotional materials for new novel publications, and has been freelance editing for a little over two years.
 She is also the creator of These Words Matter, a guest contribution segment on her website wherein published authors discuss which books made them fall in love with reading (and then writing), and why.
 The segment, which launched in January 2015, has a contributor for every month right through to the end of this year.
 Writing, reading, photography, and travel are a few of her favourite things.
 You can find Bree writing fiction, blogging, and freelancing for publications like Quirk Books, HelloGiggles, and Bustle.

 B.D.
-Gyulai – VP & Office Manager
+Gyulai – VP, Office Manager, and Submissions Coordinator

 B.D.
 Gyulai is responsible for all back office administration which includes reviewing royalty statements, client payment processing, maintaining the PSLA website and acting as the liaison between clients and agents.

 Paula Breen is a former publishing executive with over thirty years experience in negotiating and deal-making.
 Before becoming an independent publishing consultant in 2003, she was Vice President and Director of Contracts for Random House.
 Prior to that, she worked in the contracts department of both Crown Publishers and Simon & Schuster.
 Paula is known throughout the industry as a fair but tough and tenacious negotiator, and she utilizes her experience to help negotiate contracts on behalf of PSLA.